qasim-feroz/integrations-in-salesforce-pwa/README.md

 ### Adding a Submodule:

-To add a submodule to your repository, you use the git submodule add command, providing the URL of the repository you want to include and the path where the submodule should be placed in your project.
+To add a submodule to your repository, you use the git submodule add command, providing the repository URL you want to include and the path where the submodule should be placed in your project.

 ```
 git submodule add <URL of submodule repository> <path to submodule directory>